laurens-in/workshop-browser2021-slides/index.md

 Alex Bainter

 Note: This quote by artist and developer (behind generative.fm) Alex Bainter explains what has changed: for the first time generative art has the possibility move into mass culture.
 It has that possibility because we don't just have the devices but with the modern browser, we now have an environment which allows artists to produce and distribute (important) real-time generative systems quite easily.
-I say quite easily in contrast to what we would need to do if we wouldn't a browser.
-And looking at generative music apps like brian enos, they won't be mass culture anytime soon.
+I say quite easily in contrast to what we would need to do if we didn't have a modern browser.

 ----

 **authenticity? distance? authority?**

-Note: We might ask yourself how does this affect those three concepts which benjamin introduces?
+Note: We might ask yourself how does this affect those three concepts which Benjamin introduces?
 I cannot give the answers to that but I can give some insight into what it means in my work.

 ----